marwankefah/emotionRecognition/README.md

 An Improved Adaboost Algorithm inspired from [Shen et al](https://link.springer.com/chapter/10.1007/11569947_6) to select best N features from Gabor Filters Bank that distinguish between Face (affectNet) / No Face (CIFAR-10) after balancing both datasets.

+## Prerequisites

+- PyTorch
+- torchvision
+- NumPy
+- face_recognition package (For Detection (can be replaced with any detection Algorithm)

 ## Run For a single Image
 ```